mpaguilar/msa-toy/DOCSTRINGS.md

 Gather additional context to investigate detected conflicts.

 Args:
-    conflicts: List of detected conflicts to investigate
+    conflicts: List of detected conflicts to investigate.
-    memory: The working memory containing facts
+    memory: The working memory containing facts.

 Returns:
     A list of investigation results with additional context.